samrocketman/yml-install-files/docs/shell-scripting.md

 All support YAML fields show up as environment variables including variables documented in [Environment Variables](environment-variables.md).

+The following variables are supported and not otherwise documented.

+- `checksum_failed` - will be `true` or `false` depending on the checksum validation of the downloaded file.
+If `skip_checksum` is set, then this value will be empty.
+If you use this in scripting, then checking for a sane default of `${checksum_failed:-true}` is recommended.

 ### Pre and post command scripts

 `pre_command` and `post_command` will always execute even if the checksum passes